Yes, poles are allowed but may not be used in the start and finish area or on the first 2km including the climb up Bray

 If you are worried about not being able to make the event then you can take out race insurance at a small additional cost that gives a full entry cost refund when requested up to 1 week before the event (21/09/19)

 Once our maximum entry limits are reached and registration has closed, it is no longer possible to get a bib as maximum capacity has been reached.

 We do not intend having a waiting list, even in case of cancellation of some other person's entry.

-Refunds in case of cancellation are available only under certain conditions:
+Refunds in case of cancellation are available only in one circumstance: